 Whistleblower: TSA Failed To Protect Staff, Endangered Passengers During Pandemic

-The Transportation Security Administration withheld N-95 masks from staff and exhibited "gross mismanagement" in its response to the Coronavirus crisis – leaving employees and travelers vulnerable during the most urgent days of the pandemic, a senior TSA official alleges in a new whistleblower complaint.
+The Transportation Security Administration withheld N95 masks from staff and exhibited "gross mismanagement" in its response to the coronavirus crisis – leaving employees and travelers vulnerable during the most urgent days of the pandemic, a senior TSA official alleges in a new whistleblower complaint.

-On Thursday evening the Office of Special Counsel, an independent federal agency that handles whistleblower complaints, said they had found "substantial likelihood of wrongdoing" in the complaint and ordered the Department of Homeland Security to open an investigation.
+On Thursday evening, the Office of Special Counsel, an independent federal agency that handles whistleblower complaints, said it had found "substantial likelihood of wrongdoing" in the complaint and ordered the Department of Homeland Security to open an investigation.

-TSA Federal Security Director Jay Brainard is an official in charge of transportation security in the state of Kansas, and has been with the TSA since the agency's inception in 2003.
+TSA Federal Security Director Jay Brainard is an official in charge of transportation security in the state of Kansas and has been with the agency for almost 20 years.

-He told NPR that the leadership of his agency failed to protect its staff from the pandemic, and as a result, allowed TSA employees to be "a significant carrier" for the spread of the Coronavirus to airport travelers.
+He told NPR that the leadership of his agency failed to protect its staff from the pandemic, and as a result, allowed TSA employees to be "a significant carrier" for the spread of the coronavirus to airport travelers.

 "We did not take adequate steps to make sure that we were not becoming carriers and spreaders of the virus ourselves," Brainard says.
 "I believe absolutely that that contributed to the spread of the coronavirus."

-His allegations include that PPE was withheld from TSA employees, that local supervisors were not permitted to mandate masks; that the TSA failed to adequately execute contact tracing, and the TSA declined to require that employees change or sanitize gloves between passengers.
+His allegations include that personal protective equipment was withheld from TSA employees, that local supervisors were not permitted to mandate masks, that the TSA failed to adequately execute contact tracing, and the TSA declined to require that employees change or sanitize gloves between passengers.

-The Coronavirus crisis hit during one of the nation's busiest traveling times: Spring Break.
+The coronavirus crisis hit during one of the nation's busiest traveling times: spring break.

 "You've got communities shutting down.
 You've got governors shutting things down.
 And we still hadn't mandated masks.
-We still hadn't mandated eye wear.
+We still hadn't mandated eyewear.
 We still weren't changing personal protective equipment as often as we needed to," Brainard says.
 "Every federal security director was forced to fend for him or herself."

 The Department for Homeland Security, TSA's parent organization, did not respond to a request for comment.
 Office of Special Counsel spokesperson Zachary Kurz told NPR: "OSC cannot comment on or confirm the status of open investigations."

-Brainard says that in mid-March he and other security directors at TSA asked for help on masks and were rebuffed.
-When Brainard asked if he could mandate his workforce wear masks, he was told this was not permissible.
+Brainard says that in mid-March, he and other security directors at TSA asked for help on masks and were rebuffed.
+When Brainard asked whether he could mandate his workforce wear masks, he was told this was not permissible.

 "Every effort was made to convince our leadership to give us the latitude to roll out personal protective equipment.
 That didn't happen at that point," Brainard says.